matejchalk/better-enums/README.md

 };
 ```

-The advantage of creating the enum object is that you may also use runtime features:
+The enum object enables you to use runtime features:

 - list all values with `.values()`: